Click any question below to get the answers you’re looking for!

 - Step 3

-- When the moderator calls for new prototypes, post your Players Wanted card image in the #looking-for-a-game text channel.
+- When the moderator calls for new prototypes, submit the form with your Players Wanted post information to send it to the #looking-for-a-game text channel.

 - Step 4